cmarkstaller/start-up/README.md

 You can go back and forth between the login page and the main page, everything else will be done in the main page using java script, I have buttons that are ready to add this functionality for add goal and add friend.
 I made an awesome hamburger menu that I could add more elements too should I find the need such as a settings page.

 ## Responsive to window resizing
-Looks good
+Looks good on everything.

 ## Application elements
+my epic cards have transparency and blur for an asthetically pleasing experience, drawing you into the mountain range.
+The hamburger menu has a sick transition, and is intuitive to use.
+I made cool looking check circles too.

 ## Application text content
-I have text that represents just about everything that I need to represent
+I have text that represents just about everything that I need to represent. changed font to a google one

 ## Application images
 Added a few epic background images